CoreumFoundation/coreum-docs/src/guide/index.md

 # Guide

-This guide contains a basic overview of the steps required to run `coreznet` locally.
+This guide contains a basic overview of the steps required to running a Coreum node locally.
+In order to do this, we will be making use of the `cored` CLI.

 ## Pre-Requisites
+This guide assumes that you are using a UNIX compliant operating system.

-The only pre-requisite for working with `cored` is to have [golang](https://go.dev) installed on your machine.
+Besides the Operating System constraints, the only pre-requisite for working with the `cored` CLI is to have [golang](https://go.dev) installed on your machine.
 The `go` binary must also be included in your `$PATH`.

 Note: If you are using Apple Silicon (M1) based hardware, please ensure that you have installed the `darwin/arm64` version of go.
 You can check which version of go you have installed by running